-- 1 Navigate to the location where you mounted the Identity_Manager_4.7_Linux.iso file. - 2 To run the silent installation, execute the following command:
+- 1 Navigate to the location where you mounted the Identity_Manager_4.8_Linux.iso file. - 2 To run the silent installation, execute the following command:

+'''

-''' ./configure.sh -s -f <location of the silent properties file> For example, ./configure.sh -s -f /mnt/silent.properties, where /mnt/ silent.properties is the location where you stored the silent properties file. '''
+./configure.sh -s -f <location of the silent properties file>

+For example,

+'''

-3 To configure the components, use the information from "Understanding the Configuration Parameters" on page 49.
+- ./configure.sh -s -f /home/silent.properties, where /home/silent.properties is the location where you stored the silent properties file. - 3 To configure the components, use the information from "Understanding the Configuration Parameters" on page 77.